Paradoxianer/flying_words/README.md

-A starter game in Flutter with all the bells and whistles of a mobile (iOS & Android) game including the following features:
+A game in Flutter where word fly towards you, and you need to select the right word, to complete a given text.
+In this case these textes are Bible Verses of a mobile (iOS & Android) game including the following features:

 - sound